asmacdo/shelf-reader/README.md

 ###Use

 Get a dump of barcodes and call numbers and save them in a csv file with barcodes in the left column and call numbers in the right.
-Either name the file numbers.csv or adjust the name in shelf_reader.py.

 The project requires no depenencies (except nose if you want to run the tests).
 Make sure that you have python installed (tested for 2.6 and 2.7).